The Ultimate Guide to Compression Socks for Nurses (Research Backed)

 Being a nurse is one of the most demanding professions – both physically and emotionally.
 The long working hours where you are expected to be on your feet for most of your shift definitely take a toll on your body.
 And your legs are affected by this the most!
 They endure pain, swelling, soreness, sweat and everything else you throw at them to make you stand on your feet all day long.

-No matter how rewarding the healthcare field is, if you’re a nurse, by the end of your workday, you may find yourself complaining about sore and swollen legs and are at higher risk of several feet problems.
+No matter how rewarding the healthcare field is, if you’re a nurse, by the end of your workday, you may find yourself complaining about sore, swollen and tired feet and legs, making you at higher risk of several feet problems.

 Why are Nurses at Risk?